abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 hearted one, having clarity of vision, being freed from all sense desire, is not born again into this world.”
-Somebody who is freed from all sense desires and is not born again into this world is an *anāgāmi* or *arahant*, a non-returner or somebody who is a fully enlightened being.
-That’s a real act of kindness, to be somebody who is fully able to penetrate the teachings and to be completely free of the entanglements of *saṃsāra*.
+Somebody who is freed from all sense desires and is not born again into this world is an *anāgāmi* or arahant, a non-returner or somebody who is a fully enlightened being.
+That’s a real act of kindness, to be somebody who is fully able to penetrate the teachings and to be completely free of the entanglements of saṃsāra.

 Of course, the example closest to me, a contemporary example, is Ajahn Chah.
 The Buddha’s example is still resonating after 2,500 years.
-The act of relinquishment, being able to be freed from all sense desires, turning away from the cycle of *saṃsāra*, has had an extraordinarily powerful effect on the world.
+The act of relinquishment, being able to be freed from all sense desires, turning away from the cycle of saṃsāra, has had an extraordinarily powerful effect on the world.

 Ajahn Chah set an example of loving-kindness and had the ability to